Get insider access

 How often should you perform maintenance on a robot vacuum?

-Most manufacturers aren't shy about specifying how and how often a robot vacuum should be maintained, and it's worth noting that these maintenance intervals can vary pretty drastically from model to model.
+Most manufacturers aren't shy about specifying how and how often you should maintain your robot vacuum, and it's worth noting that these maintenance intervals can vary pretty drastically from model to model.
 That said, there are absolutely a few things you can look out for, even outside of scheduled maintenance.
-You'll want to check the robovac's brushroll once or twice a week to ensure no hair is getting tangled in the mechanism; models with rollers with bristles, as opposed to smoother rubber rollers, tend to collect a lot of pet hair.
+You'll want to check the robot vacuum's brushroll once or twice a week to ensure no hair gets tangled in the mechanism; models with rollers with bristles, as opposed to smoother rubber rollers, tend to collect a lot of pet hair.
 The same goes for side brushes and wheels; stuck-on debris can jam up their mechanisms, compromising overall performance.
 You'll also want to dispose of any material in the vacuum's dirt compartment.
-However, it's worth noting that there are plenty of models on the market that come with docking stations that suck debris from the vacuum's dustbin into an external dirt compartment or dirtbag, so you won't have to go through the process of emptying a dustbin yourself.

 Can I run my robot vacuum every day?

-Absolutely, this is what most robot vacuums are designed for.
+Absolutely!
+This is what most robot vacuums are designed for.
 Some smarter models allow you to schedule cleaning sessions beforehand, so the vacuum will run while you're out and about.

 How do I prepare my house for a robot vacuum?